Blog of Andrés Aravena

 13 December 2022 by Andrés Aravena, Ph.D.

-Arrhenius says that the reaction rate is \[k= K\exp\left(\frac{E_a}{RT}\right)\] where \(E_a\) is the activation energy, \(K\) is the pre-exponential constant (kind of the spontaneous rate), \(R\) is the gas constant (to convert units) and \(T\) is the absolute temperature1.
+Arrhenius says that the reaction rate is \[k= K\exp\left(\frac{E_a}{RT}\right)\] where \(E_a\) is the activation energy, \(K\) is the pre-exponential constant (kind of the spontaneous rate), \(R\) is the gas constant (to convert units) and \(T\) is the absolute temperatureNote that energy has a positive sign.

 The reaction is \[A+B \leftrightarrow AB\] We have indeed two reactions: a forward reaction with rate \(k_F\), and a reverse one with rate \(k_R\).

-So, in equilibrium2 \[\frac{[A][B]}{[AB]} =\frac{k_F}{k_R}=\frac{K \exp\left(\frac{E_F}{RT}\right)}{K\exp\left(\frac{E_R}{RT}\right)}\]
+\[\frac{[A][B]}{[AB]} =\frac{k_F}{k_R}=\frac{K \exp\left(\frac{E_F}{RT}\right)}{K\exp\left(\frac{E_R}{RT}\right)}\]

 which simplifies to \[\frac{[A][B]}{[AB]} =\exp\left(\frac{E_F-E_R}{RT}\right) =\exp\left(\frac{\Delta E}{RT}\right)\]